OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 The conversions and cik tables need to be modified so each one has a date/time range (or a start/end time).
 The next step is to modify the meter line reading function (meter_line_readings_unit in src/server/sql/reading/create_reading_views.sql) to properly use the new cik that has time ranges.
 Here are the steps envisioned:

 - The current developer test data will be used where the time range will be set to (-infinity, infinity) so they span all time.
 This means they will act the same as the original system.
 The changes will initially be validated for these conversions and timed to see how much the system slowed down.
 - A conversion will be split at a day boundary with different conversions for each part.
-Doing it on a day boundary will guarantee that the conversion completely overlaps all test data except the 23 minute ones that will not be used at this point This will test a simple conversion that varies with time.
+Doing it on a day boundary will guarantee that the conversion completely overlaps all test data except the 23 minute ones that will not be used at this point.
+This will test a simple conversion that varies with time.
 The daily, hourly and raw data can be tested.
 The result will be validated and timing determined.
 - A conversion will be split at several points to validate/time the system.
 - Now a conversion will be split at many points but on day boundaries.
 A one year test meter (such as the 15 min meters) can be tested with a conversion that varies each day.
 Using a script/program to generate the needed inserts into cik in the DB should make this fairly quick.
 This will be tested/timed.
 It should be a strong test of the new system with about 365 different conversions applied for each day.
+- The same idea as the previous step but split on each hour boundary.
+For a year this would create about 365 x 24 = 8760 different conversions.
+This will see the correctness and timing in this case.
-- A 23 min meter can be tested to see what happens when the reading can cross conversion boundaries with the same conversions as the last step.
+- A 23 min meter can be tested to see what happens when the reading can cross conversion boundaries with the same conversions as the last two step.
 This will require extra SQL logic to work so it is important to know if it is fast enough so OED can allow arbitrary conversion times.
-- The 4 day meter can be used to test what happens when a reading is longer than the conversions with the same conversions as the last step.
+- The 4 day meter can be used to test what happens when a reading is longer than the conversions with the conversions by the hour.
 The inverse of a reading inside the conversions was already tested.

 At some point both the result from the DB and on the web page showing a graphic should both be validated.